 - Our Bishop has been an active member of the Providence Health Care Society since 2014.
 Providence has numerous initiatives that promote reconciliation and address anti-indigenous racism (eg, https://iwr.providencehealthcare.org/programs/indigenous-wellness-program/), coordinated through the office of their Vice President, Indigenous Wellness & Reconciliation

-- Following the release of the “In Plain Sight” report, our Bishop arranged for Harley Eagle, an Indigenous Cultural Safety Facilitator with Island Health, to speak to the Diocesan Health Care Committee
+- Following the release in November 2020 of the “In Plain Sight” report on Indigenous-specific racism and discrimination in B.C.
+Health Care, our Bishop arranged for Harley Eagle, an Indigenous Cultural Safety Facilitator with Island Health, to speak to the Diocesan Health Care Committee

 - The Diocesan website has a dedicated section on Indigenous Relations, where we share news and information with all members of our Diocese.
 New posts are also shared via email and in parish bulletins.
 Some educational resources and opportunities we’ve shared include: